 Here endeth the philosophical platitudes and cliches.

 I hope the above makes sense — that at least one point came across.
 If not, worry not, another goal has been reached, one I value greatly.
-For every person bored out of their minds, or turned away by this kind of thinking, my job becomes easier.
-For every mind that walks away from the logic behind the deeper nature of existence, seeking refuge in the easy answers of pre-chewed directives, well, separate the chaff, so to speak.
-One more space has been made free for the coming transition.
-Make way for the next generation and its natural fondness of a life more examined; a life that will come to terms with the demands of existence as few people know it, which will transcend all things human, giving rise to a new nature.
+For every person bored out of his/her mind, or turned away by this kind of thinking, my job becomes easier.
+For every mind that walks away from the logic behind the deeper nature of existence, seeking refuge in the easy answers of pre-chewed directives, well, the chaff is separating, so to speak.
+One more obsolete consciousness has flagged itself, making space for the coming transition.
+Make way for the next generation and its fondness of a life more examined, a life that will come to terms with the demands of existence as few people know it, transcending all things human, giving rise to a new nature.

 Time to move beyond the banal, into something more appropriate, relevant, and in sync with the times.